X-lab2017/oss101/Assignments/Assignment-typo.md

 *If you're going to answer the question at all, give good value.* Don't suggest kludgy workarounds when somebody is using the wrong tool or approach.
 Suggest good tools.
 Reframe the question.

 Answer the actual question!
-If the queraent has been so thorough as to do his or her research and has included in the query that X, Y, Z, A, B, and C have already been tried without good result, it is supremely unhelpful to respond with "Try A or B," or with a link to something that only says, "Try X, Y, Z, A, B, or C.".
+If the querent has been so thorough as to do his or her research and has included in the query that X, Y, Z, A, B, and C have already been tried without good result, it is supremely unhelpful to respond with "Try A or B," or with a link to something that only says, "Try X, Y, Z, A, B, or C.".

 *Help your community learn from the question.* When you field a good question, ask yourself "How would the relevant documentation or FAQ have to change so that nobody has to answer this again?"
 Then send a patch to the document maintainer.